 F Recommendations from Prior Assessment Current State Assessment 2.4 The County should develop a formal classification and compensation plan for its non- union employees.
 This plan should ensure both internal and external equity, and should ideally be performed by an outside vendor in order to eliminate any perception of bias in the process.
 The cost of a classification and compensation plan can vary depending upon the firm used, however it is estimated that such a plan for Carroll County would cost approximately \$15,000.
 A formal plan was funded by the BOC in the 2015 budget in the amount of \$15,000.
 This item was not approved by the delegation during the budget process.
 2.5 The Human Resources Department should begin conducting exit interviews of employees voluntarily leaving County employment.
 Some exit interviews have been conducted since the prior study for employees leaving voluntarily, but the practice has not been consistently implemented.
 2.5 An annual report should be provided to the County Commissioners outlining findings from the exit interviews.
 Exit interview findings are not summarized or used to produce reports for the Board of Commissioners.
 2.6 The Human Resources Director should begin the development of policies and procedures that cover all pertinent details of County employment and policy.
 This effort should be completed within 12 to 18 months.
 The County has a personnel reference guide which outlines policies for most aspects of employment, including code of conduct, personal appearance, attendance, cell phone usage, sick time, suspensions, harassment, protected communication, holidays and vacation, FMLA, jury duty, ADA compliance, etc. The County also has stand-alone policies on topics such as slips, trips, and falls, internal payroll controls, and travel reimbursement.
 2.7 The County should purchase and implement a Human Resources Information System to facilitate planning and analysis of personnel-related information, as well as to allow for online submittal of applications and resumes.
 The County Commissioners proposed \$15,000 to fund this in the 2015 budget.
 This item was not approved by the delegation during the budget process.
-2.8 Enhance the new employee orientation session to include a broader description of the employee's role as a County employee, in addition to his or her role within their specific department.
-This has been accomplished.
+2.8 Enhance the new employee orientation session to include a broader description of the employee's role as a County employee, in addition to his or her role within their specific This has been accomplished.
 HR staff provide a detailed orientation to the employee that includes this information.
-2.9 The County should develop and implement core training courses for all employees, and should also develop a required training curriculum for all supervisors.
-All newly appointed department supervisors attend a Primex 3- day supervisor training academy.
-Each year, the county sends 1 manager to the State of NH Certified Public Manager academy.
-The County has also contracted with a training provider to conduct on-site sessions regarding workplace topics such as harassment, professionalism, etc.